-The Race at Work Charter Survey is open from 1 March 2019 to 31 May 2019.
-Please contact Gloria Wyse, Research and Development Manager for a survey login.
+The Race at Work Charter Survey has been extended until Friday 14 June 2019 at 17:00.
+Please contact Gloria Wyse, Race Research and Policy Manager, for a survey login.

 All organisations want to recruit from the widest pool of talent and to help them progress.
 It is key to their future productivity and performance.